Colleges & Trade Schools in Illinois

 Keep in mind that you may qualify for financial aid such as grants, scholarships, or low-interest student loans.
 For example, in addition to federal aid, MAP grants, or veterans' grants, some students in this state are eligible for the Illinois Commitment.
 Under that program, low-income residents can receive scholarships and grants that cover tuition and fees for up to four years at the University of Illinois.
 To qualify, your family income must be $67,100 or less, and your total family assets can't exceed $50,000.

 Is Illinois an affordable place to live?

 The state's overall cost of living is lower than the U.S. average.
-Monthly rent for a studio apartment is $793, on average.
-For a one-bedroom place, it is $901.
+Median monthly rent for a studio apartment is $855.
+For a one-bedroom place, it is $894.
 However, many types of expenses are likely to be higher if you live in one of the major cities, such as Chicago.

 How easy is it to get around in Illinois?

 The state has more than 60 public transportation providers, which help millions of residents get where they need to go.
 The average commute time in Illinois is a little higher than the national average.
 And several highways crisscross the state, making it simple to access routes that take you between different cities.